jose-sherpa/travel_app/README.md

 You'll need docker installed with the `docker-compose` command as well as ruby and the bundler gem and node with yarn.

+*First run*

+You will need to create a db called travel_app_development after you start docker before first running the app.

 In one tab run: